izhbannikov/haploR/vignettes/haplor-vignette.md

                   check_bad_snps = TRUE,
                   verbose = FALSE)

-This function queries RegulomeDB www.regulomedb.org web-based tool and returns results in a data frame.
+This function queries RegulomeDB &lt;www.regulomedb.org&gt; web-based tool and returns results in a data frame.

 #### Arguments

--   query: Query (a vector of rsIDs).
+-   *query*: Query (a vector of rsIDs).
--   format: An output format.
+-   *format*: An output format.
 Only 'full' is currently supported.
 See <http://www.regulomedb.org/results>.
--   url: Regulome url address.
+-   *url*: Regulome url address.
 Default: <http://www.regulomedb.org/results>
--   timeout: A 'timeout' parameter for 'curl'.
+-   *timeout*: A 'timeout' parameter for 'curl'.
 Default: 10.
--   check\_bad\_snps: Checks if all query SNPs are annotated (i.e. presented in the Regulome Database).
+-   *check\_bad\_snps*: Checks if all query SNPs are annotated (i.e. presented in the Regulome Database).
 Default: 'TRUE'
--   verbose: Verbosing output.
+-   *verbose*: Verbosing output.
 Default: FALSE.

 #### Output

-A list of two: (1) a data frame (table) wrapped to a object and (2) a list of bad SNP IDs.
+A list of two: (1) a data frame (table) wrapped to a *tibble* object and (2) a list of bad SNP IDs.
 Bad SNP ID are those IDs that were not found in 1000 Genomes Phase 1 data

 #### Example